A new Arctic shrimp trawler for Canadian company MV Osprey is being named at Tersan Shipyard in Turkey.

-The 80.25-metre-long vessel, Northern Osprey III, is designed with a high ice-class for operation outside Newfoundland and Labrador.
+The 80.25-metre vessel, Northern Osprey III, is designed with a high ice-class for operation outside Newfoundland and Labrador.

-Featuring the latest energy conservation and pollution reduction technology within DNV-GL’s Clean Ship Designation, the vessel is outfitted with a processing and freezing plant with a capacity of 125 tons per day.
+Featuring the latest energy conservation and pollution reduction technology within DNV-GL’s clean ship designation, the vessel is outfitted with a processing and freezing plant with a capacity of 125 tonnes per day.

 Processing is arranged for grading, cooking and packing of different sizes of shrimps and processing of head and gutted white fish.